sayanteka/Data-Science/GenAI-Andrew_Ng-Summary-README.md

  LLMChainExtractor: Compresses documents retrieved from base retriever.

-LLMChainExtractor, which will iterate over the initially returned documents and extract from each only the content that is relevant to the query.
+LLMChainExtractor, which will iterate over the initially returned documents and extract from each only the content that is relevant to the query: In retrieval.ipynb

 At the end we will combine LLM text compressor with maximum marginal relevance search for efficient retrieval.

 Q&A: chain type=map reduce or refine

+ConversationalRetrievalChain : In chat.ipynb